ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/example_file_demo.md

 In order to build the project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
  - `CMSIS_MCI`: CMSIS-Driver for Memory Card Interface
- - `CMSIS_VIO`: CMSIS-Driver for virtual I/O interface
+ - `CMSIS_VIO`: CMSIS-Driver for Virtual I/O interface
  - `STDIN`: Standard Input redirection
  - `STDOUT`: Standard Output redirection